-The Johns Hopkins School of Advanced International Studies (SAIS) and the German Academic Exchange Service (DAAD) are pleased to present the inaugural class of DAAD Post-Doctoral Scholars who will join the school for the 2018-2019 academic year to conduct research on the theme “The United States, Europe, and World Order.”
+The Johns Hopkins School of Advanced International Studies (SAIS) and the German Academic Exchange Service (DAAD) are pleased to present the current class of DAAD Post-Doctoral Fellows who will join the university for the 2019-2020 academic year to conduct research on the theme “The United States, Europe, and World Order.”

-John-Michael Arnold.
-PhD in Public Affairs (Security Studies), Princeton, 2018
+- John-Michael Arnold, PhD in Public Affairs (Security Studies), Princeton University, USA

-Elias Götz.
-PhD in Political Science 2013, Aarhus University, Denmark
+- Elias Götz, PhD in Political Science, Aarhus University, Denmark

-Stephan Kieninger.
-PhD 2011, in Modern History, Univ of Mannheim, Germany
+- Stephan Kieninger, PhD in Modern History, University of Mannheim, Germany

-Wencke Meteling.
-PhD 2008, University of Tübingen, Germany
+- Wencke Meteling, PhD, University of Tübingen, Germany